HamidAsiabari/sojectmanagement/README.md

 define multiple projects and creat tasks and manage the repository and project process in the one place witout extra effort plan your project assign tasks.
 Also you can get help and services from soject whenever you need

+each user can have different company and each company has own projects